 ● Low-fat milk - 1.2 mcg per cup

 Folate is the natural form of Vitamin B9.
-Folate is known to make both the red and white blood cells found in bone marrow, support tissue growth, support tissue growth, as well as DNA and RNA production.
-It's vital to production of proteins and other cellular reactions that make take place in the body.
+Folate is known to make both the red and white blood cells found in bone marrow, and support tissue growth, support tissue growth, as well as DNA and RNA production.
+It's vital for the production of proteins and other cellular reactions that make take place in the body.

 The most common symptoms of Folate deficiency are poor appetite, tongue inflammation, irritated gums, shortness of breath, brain fog, and irritability.
 A deficiency in Folate tends to result in Folate-deficiency anemia, where there is not enough Folate in the blood.
 When this happens, red blood cells will not be produced in adequate quantities.

 There are studies presenting a consistency in Folate depletion among women taking oral contraceptives compared to women that are using other non-oral forms.
-Basically, birth control could possibly be causing women that are using other non-oral forms.
-Basically, birth control could possibly be causing women a variety of confusing problems, one of which may be anemia.
+Birth control could possibly be causing women that are using other non-oral forms.
+Birth control could possibly be causing women a variety of confusing problems, one of which may be anemia.

-The best quality of Folate can be found in legumes, many dark leafy green vegetables, rice, pastas, grains, and meat products.
+The best quality of Folate can be found in legumes, many dark leafy green vegetables, rice, pasta, grains, and meat products.

 Good examples of dietary Folate sources are: